leamas/ddupdate/CONTRIBUTE.md

   - Most services uses a http GET request to set the data.
 See
     ```freedns_io.py``` for a http POST example.

+  - Handling expired server certificate: see duiadns.

   - Reply decoding:
       - Most sites just returns some text, simple enough
       - json: example in ```system_ns.py```
       - html: example in ```duiadns.py```

+  - Configuration:
+      The line 'netrc line' in the plugin method documentation is parsed
+      by ddupdate-config to determine what user should define for example
+      user, password, etc. This mechanism based on the netrc syntax is
+      used also in the keyring backend.

 Packaging